JoshuaKGoldberg/TypeStat/.github/DEVELOPMENT.md

 VS Code tasks to debug test files is shipped that allows directly placing breakpoints in source TypeScript code.

-- `Accept Current Mutation Test` runs with `--accept` on the test folder of a currently opened test file, such as an `original.ts` or `typestat.json`.
+- `Accept Current Mutation Test` runs with `-u`/`--update` on the test folder of a currently opened test file, such as an `original.ts` or `typestat.json` to update its snapshot.
-- `Debug Current Test File` does not run with `--accept`, and thus logs any differences as errors.
+- `Debug Current Test File` does not run with `-u`/`--update`, and thus treats any differences as test failures.

 ## Performance Debugging Tips